-2'-FL produced by microbial fermentation and by chemical synthesis are permitted for use in IFP and/or formulated supplementary foods for young children (also known as 'toddler milks') in at least 37 overseas countries including the United States, Canada, Singapore, the European Union, Israel, Korea and the Philippines.
+2'-FL produced by microbial fermentation and by chemical synthesis are permitted for use in infant formula products and/or formulated supplementary foods for young children (also known as 'toddler milks') in at least 37 overseas countries including the United States, Canada, Singapore, the European Union (EU), Israel, Korea and the Philippines.

-In the European Union (EU), 2'-FL/DFL, LNT, 6'-SL and 3'-SL are authorised as novel food ingredients for foods including infant formula and follow on formula (EU 2019, 2020, 2021a,b).
+In the EU, the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL are authorised as novel food ingredients for foods including infant formula and follow on formula (EU 2019, 2020, 2021a,b).